 Since Sony introduced the a6000 back in April 2014, it has been the most popular mirrorless digital camera all over the world, and not without its reasons.
-The a6000 is a very innovative camera back then, combining compactness, pretty decent picture quality, and a very affordable price.
+The a6000 is a very innovative camera, combining compactness, outstanding picture quality, and a very affordable price.
 The Sony a6000 was—and still is— a very attractive option for those looking to get a mirrorless camera.

 Due to the commercial success of the a6000, Sony released additional models like the a6300, a6500, and most recently the flagship a6600, the mid-range a6400 and the entry-level a6100.
 Now, the Sony a6xxx line is a powerful brand on its own.